MiroKaku/ucxxrt/README.md

 <br />
 ----

-# [Musa.Runtime](https://github.com/MiroKaku/Musa.Runtime) is available, ucxxrt is no longer provides support!!!
+# [Musa.Runtime](https://github.com/MiroKaku/Musa.Runtime) is available, ucxxrt is no longer providing support!!!

 ### Musa.Runtime is the implementation of the new architecture of ucxxrt.